Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis: Experiments

 \subsection{Evaluation on P2A}

-As we have answered the first question, we propose empirical studies to demonstrate the superiority of our P2A agent to answer the second question.
-The evaluated baselines trained with $\mathcal{P}_{\rm PBPS}$, including DQN, KR-DQN, and P2A, are evaluated in two settings: In-distribution (\textbf{In.}) and Out-of-distribution (\textbf{Out.}).
+As we have answered the first question, we propose empirical studies to demonstrate the superiority of our P2A to answer the other two questions.

+To understand the benefits of the bootstrapping technique and the intervention adopted in our diagnosis agent, we design two test settings, i.e., in-distribution diagnosis (\textbf{In.}) and out-of-distribution diagnosis (\textbf{Out.}), respectively.
 In the \textbf{In.} setting, the dialogue episodes used for training and testing are all generated by interacting with $\mathcal{P}^{\rm all}_{\rm PBPS}$.
-In the \textbf{Out.} setting, the training dialogue episodes is generated from $\mathcal{P}^{\rm train}_{\rm PBPS}$, then the trained RL agents are tested by interacting with $\mathcal{P}^{\rm all}_{\rm PBPS}$.
-All the test simulated patients are invisible during training.
-The first setting aims to testify the basic MAD performances of the RL agents since the training episodes and testing episodes are generated from the same distribution. \jf{From another aspect}, the second setting is to verify the cross-distribution generalization abilities of the RL agent.
-Note that, since the decision threshold is not always met in each dialogue episode, we define a limit of the number of the interactions in case the agent traverses all the symptoms, degenerating the active symptom-inquiry into a form-filling manner.
-To demonstrate the power of the decision threshold, we measure the success rate of P2A where DT is satisfied (P2A-DT).
+This setting aims to evaluate the basic MDA performances without being affected by the distribution bias since the training and testing episodes are from the same distribution.
+As for the \textbf{Out.} setting, the training dialogue episodes are generated from $\mathcal{P}^{\rm train}_{\rm PBPS}$, then the trained diagnostic agents are tested by interacting with $\mathcal{P}^{\rm all}_{\rm PBPS}$.
+All the test-simulated patients are invisible during training.
+Note that all evaluation results are calculated by averaging the results from \textbf{five runs} with different random seeds.
+The standard deviation is provided in each table and plot~(shadow areas).
+This setting is to verify the cross-distribution generalization abilities of the diagnostic agent.
+In this setting, we are interested how the intervention process can help improve transportability.
+In these experiments, we define a maximum number of inquiries to avoid degenerating the active symptom inquiry into a form-filling manner.
+And P2A-DT is the diagnostic performance for those cases that can meet DT within the maximum number of inquiries.

-\textbf{Fast convergence and reliable diagnosis.} Fig.\ref{fig:inout_cmp} illustrates the success rate over the iteration of the training episodes required to train the RL agents.
-P2As (P2A and P2A-DT) achieve faster convergence and higher success rate upper bounds than all other baselines.
-Remarkably, those episodes that met the DT achieve a very high success rate even at the very beginning of the training phase~(red curve), meaning that DT only needs a small amount of training data to work reliably.
-Such reliable diagnosing performance is significant \jf{specifically} in MAD task as the data are expensive to collect.